Wave, Particle, or a Third Possibility?: The Free DEO

 \subsection{Two Types of Quantum Activation}

-Clustor behavior that is associated with activation due to $\alpha\!1 \neq 0$ differs from the behavior that is associated with $\alpha 2 \neq 0$.
+DEO behavior that is associated with activation due to $\alpha\!1 \neq 0$ differs from the behavior that is associated with $\alpha 2 \neq 0$.
 This difference can be understood best by considering the two extreme cases ($\alpha\!1 \neq 0$, $\alpha 2 = 0$) and ($\alpha\!1 = 0$, $\alpha 2 \neq 0$).
-Clustor motion for the first case is illustrated in figures~\ref{free clustor world-line mod activ} and~\ref{free clustor world-line high activ}.
+DEO motion for the first case is illustrated in figures~\ref{free DEO world-line mod activ} and~\ref{free DEO world-line high activ}.
 For increasing values of $x$ the heights of successive peaks in these world-lines increase faster than the heights of successive troughs.
-Therefore, as time advances, more and more clustor points are generated, and the clustor spreads out spatially to ever greater widths.
+Therefore, as time advances, more and more DEO points are generated, and the DEO spreads out spatially to ever greater widths.

-In the second case, illustrated in figure~\ref{free clustor world-line dlt2 activ}, the values of the activation parameters are $\alpha\!1 = 0$ and $\alpha 2 = 5$, and the world-line is a linearly rising sinusoidal curve.
-Therefore, as time advances, there is no net change in the number of clustor points.
-Furthermore, as the clustor moves, the clustor points do not spread out, but remain within a fixed spatial width, about $1.3\,\lambda$ in this example.
-Note that in this second case the action and momentum functions assume their Newtonian forms in~\eqref{free particle dynamics} even though the world-line is non-Newtonian and the clustor is discretely extended.
+In the second case, illustrated in figure~\ref{free DEO world-line dlt2 activ}, the values of the activation parameters are $\alpha\!1 = 0$ and $\alpha 2 = 5$, and the world-line is a linearly rising sinusoidal curve.
+Therefore, as time advances, there is no net change in the number of DEO points.
+Furthermore, as the DEO moves, the DEO points do not spread out, but remain within a fixed spatial width, about $1.3\,\lambda$ in this example.
+Note that in this second case the action and momentum functions assume their Newtonian forms in~\eqref{free particle dynamics} even though the world-line is non-Newtonian and the DEO is discretely extended.